DavideTriso/aria-dialog/README.md

 ## Usage

 1. Include the JS script **aria-dialog.js** - or the minified production script **aria-dialog.min.js**-  in the head or the body of your HTML file.
-2. Include the CSS file  **aria-dialog.cs** in the head of your HTML file or use the SCSS files.
+2. Include the CSS file  **aria-dialog.css** in the head of your HTML file or use the SCSS files.
 Adapt the CSS rules to match your website's design.
 3. Initialise the widget within an inline script tag, or in an external JS file.

 ### HTML